Ananya394/Ananya394.github.io/content/cv/index.md

 #### **Profile**

-An enthusiastic and detail-oriented Front-End Developer with a strong academic background.
-Dedicated to building functional, accessible, and aesthetically pleasing web applications.
-Currently honing my expertise in responsive design and modern web technologies.
+A proactive and detail-oriented Computer Science student with a growing expertise in front-end development and cybersecurity.
+I am committed to mastering modern web technologies and solving complex problems while delivering user-centered solutions.

 ---